lovullo/liza/README.md

 You may then see `./configure --help` for more information.

+## Documentation
+Compiled documentation is available [via our GitLab mirror](https://lovullo.gitlab.io/liza/), which uses the same build pipeline as we do on our internal GitLab instance.
+It contains the current state of master (with some delay), not just the most recent tag.

 ## License
 Liza is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software